Friday, December 12, 2014

 EDUCATION, EXPERIENCE & CERTIFICATIONS

-§ Excellent written and oral communication skills;
+§ Excellent written

-§ Demonstrated ability to lead and work collegially with other technical staff, experts, and with counterparts from the public, private and NGO sectors.
+ability to lead and work collegially with other technical staff, experts, and

-§ Exceptional interpersonal skills, teamwork, and partnering skills.
+interpersonal communication, teamwork, and partnering skills.

-§ Ability to influence others through articulate written and verbal communication
+influence others through articulate written and verbal communication

-§ Excellent written and verbal communication skills in English language proficiency.
+and verbal communication skills in English language proficiency.

 JOB DESCRIPTION